 Some property management companies have pushed back against answering some of the maintenance questions, which is necessary to approve the condominium and is required to approve the loan for a mortgage borrower.
 These property management companies don’t want to be responsible for assessing and making judgment calls on building maintenance.

 GUIDELINES AND REQUIREMENTS

-- As a best practice, the lender should review the past six months of a project’s HOA meeting minutes and obtain information about any maintenance or construction that may have significant safety, soundness, structural integrity, or habitability impacts on the unit or the project.
-References to items such as improvements, renovations, inadequate reserve funding, budget deficits, negative cash-flows should be researched to determine if these items are related to deferred maintenance or other conditions that impact the safety, soundness, structural integrity, or habitability.
+- As a best practice, the lender should review the past six months of a project’s HOA meeting minutes.
+And obtain information about any maintenance or construction that may have significant safety, soundness, structural integrity, or habitability impacts on the unit or the project.
+References to items such as improvements, renovations, inadequate reserve funding, budget deficits, negative cash-flows should be researched.
+Determine if these items are related to deferred maintenance or other conditions that impact the safety, soundness, structural integrity, or habitability.

-- It has been recommended that we mortgage lenders review any available inspection, engineering, or other certification reports completed within the past five years to identify deferred maintenance that may need to be addressed.
+- It has been recommended that we mortgage lenders review any available inspection, engineering, or other certification reports completed within the past five years.
+We are identify deferred maintenance that may need to be addressed.
 Condo projects engaged in construction defect litigation or other material litigation are ineligible for a mortgage.

 Freddie Mac addressed this Bulletin 2021-18.
 Their guidance is very similar, click here to see it.

 - Mortgages secured by units in Condominium Projects in need of Critical Repairs, as defined above, are not eligible for sale to Freddie Mac.
 Acceptable sources of documentation to determine if a project needs Critical Repairs may include but are not limited to: